Mustafa Centre: History

-In 1990, Mustafa; his eldest son, Mustaq Ahmad; and Samsuddin, founded Mohamed Mustafa and Samsudin Co Pte Ltd (MMSCPL),.
-As their business expanded, they bought a shophouse on Syed Alwi Road.
+In 1990, Mustafa; his eldest son, Mustaq Ahmad; and Samsuddin, founded Mohamed Mustafa and Samsudin Co Pte Ltd. As their business expanded, they bought a shophouse on Syed Alwi Road.
 Subsequently, they bought the neighboring units and decided to build a new shopping mall to house their business.
 Eventually, in 1995, the store expanded to become Mustafa Centre – a 75,000- square feet department store with a 130-room hotel.
 MMSCPL went public in 2011, with its first bonds sold in February 2014.

 In 2008, Mustaq Ahmad made it to the Forbes list of the 40 richest Singaporeans (at number 38).

 On 2 April 2020, Mustafa Centre was identified as one of the many COVID-19 clusters, with over 100 cases among the foreign workers' dormitories being attributed to it.
 It closed and underwent a disinfection thereafter, and was reopened partially on 6 May 2020, after Singapore authorities eased its preventive measures to contain the spread of the virus.
 Since the reopening, operating hours were adjusted to 9.30am - 11.30pm daily due to high electricity costs and rental costs, previously it was operated 24 hours.
-Now they are operating for 24 hours again.
+In July 2022, it extended its hours until 2am.
+On 6 September 2024, Mustafa Centre resumed 24-hour operation.

 On 27 August 2020, Mustaq announced cost-cutting measures which affected the salaries of some workers, and non-renewal of work permits of its foreign workers.
 The company had also worked with various unions and government entities to help redeploy its excess workers resulting from the pandemic to other companies, avoiding the necessity of a retrenchment exercise.

-In 28 October 2025, Mustafa rolled out its online ecommerce website after years of customers' requests.
+On 28 October 2025, Mustafa rolled out its online ecommerce website after years of customers' requests.
 During COVID-19, it lost customers as they were unable to patronise the shopping mall physically.